ffreddow/42Projects/README.md

 In case you wonder why I dont use for loops, do...while loops, switch cases and goto: They are forbidden in all C-Projects.

-For any question message me on Discord: Ffreddow#3766
+For any questions message me on Discord: Ffreddow#3766